dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

    * This should be combined into language-extensions/
    * Note that content below includes things compeletely unrelated to numbers.

-This chapter describes the Open Dylan implementation of arithmetic functions, especially integer arithmetic.
+This document describes the Open Dylan implementation of arithmetic functions, especially integer arithmetic.
 It describes a number of extensions to the Dylan language, which are available from the Dylan library.
 It also describes a generic arithmetic facility that, through the use of other libraries, allows you to extend arithmetic to special number types, such as "big" (64-bit) integers.

-Throughout this chapter, arguments are instances of the class specified by the argument name (ignoring any numeric suffixes), unless otherwise noted.
+Throughout this document, arguments are instances of the class specified by the argument name (ignoring any numeric suffixes), unless otherwise noted.
 Thus, the arguments *integer*, *integer1*, and *integer2* would all be instances of the class :drm:`<integer>`.

-The goals of the extensions to the Dylan language described in this chapter are as follows:
+The goals of the extensions to the Dylan language described in this document are as follows:

 * Provide arithmetic operations that are closed over small integers.